ciernyvlk/Challenges/Challenge6/metadata/writeup.md

 #### Lessons learned

-  * How we can do bruteforce on service throught metasploit.
+  * How we can do brute-force on service through metasploit.
-  * How we can set username that we want its password.
+  * How we can set username that we want password of.